How to perform the SEBT (Star Excursion Balance Test).Feb 14, 2018

 - Faster individuals performed better with greater distances achieved and high similarities between sides than slower individuals.

-- Following the addition of a 6-week core training healthy individuals improved SEBT scores (compared to control group).
+- Following the addition of a 6-week core training, healthy individuals improved SEBT scores (compared to the control group).

 Stay connected with the latest MAT news and updates!